vedph/cadmus-ndp-api/README.md

 In this feature-matrix like table you find one column per entity.
 The cell at the intersection between each column and row contains `X` when the part is present, and/or one ore more role identifiers when that part is used with a specific role (indicated with a suffix after colon in the previous list).

+This table clearly shows the modular modeling architecture of Cadmus: 32 parts (=reusable self-contained models with higher abstraction levels) are used more than 100 times, across 7 different items, covering very different knowledge domains and corresponding to material and immaterial entities.
+This modular architecture is mirrored in the editor UI, as each part has its own editor, which greatly speeds up development and training for end users (once you learn how to enter data in a part, you will find it again and again in the editor for other entities).

 | part                                 | manuscript | fragment | print ed.      | print inst. | drawing prj. | drawing itm. | iconography |
 | ------------------------------------ | ---------- | -------- | -------------- | ----------- | ------------ | ------------ | ----------- |
 | bibliography                         | X          | X        | X              | X           | X            | X            | X           |